Skip links

 Although unemployment reached nearly 15% in 2020, the number of vacant construction positions remained between 223,000 and 332,000 roughly the same level as when unemployment was at 4.1 per cent.

-According to the Bureau of Labour Statistics, the construction industry in the United States employs around 5% of the nation’s workforce (7.3 million people) among 680,000 companies (BLS).
+According to the Bureau of Labor Statistics, the construction industry in the United States employs around 5% of the nation’s workforce (7.3 million people) among 680,000 companies (BLS).
 The business is effectively its economy, erecting projects worth hundreds of billions of dollars every month.
 True, the pandemic is wreaking havoc on many aspects of the industry.
 However, in some cases, there is simply too much work to go around.

-What Caused the Construction Industry’s Labour Shortage?
+What Caused the Construction Industry’s Labor Shortage?

 The construction industry lost nearly 2 million workers between 2007 and 2011, during the Great Recession of 2008-09.
 Many of these individuals have not returned, and businesses are having trouble locating fresh personnel.